ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Tools/CmdLine-Tools/ReadMe from Keripo.txt

   binaries are accessible to the shell and terminal.
   Thus they can be used in shell scripts or via the terminal module.
+- Hold the centre/select button on a file or directory in the file browser to set full permissions for it (chmod ugo+rwx).
+- Hold the centre/select button on a text file in the file browser to edit it with vi or convert it from DOS format to UNIX format.
+- Show system info though
+  "Tools > CmdLine-Tools > System Info"
 - FastLaunch LOLCODE interpreter through
-  "Tools > LOLCODE > FastLaunch" to start interpreter (type in the commands via terminal) or use
-  "Tools > LOLCODE > Scripts" to select script to run.
+  "Tools > CmdLine-Tools > LOLCODE FastLaunch" to start the interpreter (type in the commands via terminal) or use "Tools > CmdLine-Tools > LOLCODE Scripts" to select script to run.
 - Files with a ".lol" extension have their default action set to the LOLCODE interpreter.